Khalidserbout/cafe/README.md

 # Custom addons

 The **addons/** folder contains custom addons.
-Just put your custom addons if you have any.
+* IP Network Printer Drivers (ESCPOS) for POS Printing
+* Control Discount & Price For the POS.
+* Users/Cashiers can unlock POS screen by scanning their barcode or using security PIN
+* Confirmation any action by user of specific group

 # Odoo configuration & log